 The concept of pre-commitment traces back to Ulysses ordering his crew to bind him to the mast so he could hear the Sirens' song without steering toward the rocks.
 He knew his future self would be compromised, so his present self removed the option.

-Behavioural economics has validated this approach extensively.
-A study on smoking cessation found that participants who voluntarily committed money to a savings account—accessible only if they quit—were approximately 30% more likely to succeed compared to the control group.
+Behavioural economics has extensively validated this approach.
+A study on smoking cessation found that participants who voluntarily committed money to a savings account, accessible only if they quit, were approximately 30% more likely to succeed compared to the control group.
 The mechanism works because it changes the cost-benefit calculation at the moment of temptation.

-Timing rules: "I don't make investment decisions on the same day I receive a pitch."
+Timing rules are the simplest: "I don't make investment decisions on the same day I receive a pitch."
 This creates space between excitement and action.
 Some founders use 48 hours.
 Others require sleeping on it twice.
 The cooling-off period filters out opportunities that only look good in the heat of the moment.

-Category exclusions: "I don't invest in industries I don't understand, regardless of returns."
-Buffett's famous circle of competence isn't just humility—it's pre-commitment to staying in domains where his judgment has actual value.
+Category exclusions carry more weight.
+"I don't invest in industries I don't understand, regardless of returns."
+Buffett's famous circle of competence isn't just humility; it's pre-commitment to staying in domains where his judgment has actual value.

-Process requirements: "I don't commit capital without a written memo explaining why this fits my strategy."
+Process requirements add friction deliberately.
+"I don't commit capital without a written memo explaining why this fits my strategy."
 Writing forces clarity that verbal reasoning lacks.
 If you can't articulate the thesis in two paragraphs, you probably don't understand the investment well enough.

-Allocation limits: "I don't put more than 5% of liquid net worth into any single opportunity."
-This prevents the concentrated position problem before it starts.
+Allocation limits prevent the concentrated position problem before it starts.
+"I don't put more than 5% of liquid net worth into any single opportunity."
+Simple.
+Pre-established.
+Non-negotiable.

 Decision Journal Practice